 Use the quicklinks below to jump to the desired section regarding transport in and around Pai.

-In the high season these can fill up very quickly as they're only small prop planes.
+In high season, flights can fill up very quickly as Kan Air flies small prop planes.
 You can book through an agent in Chiang Mai or direct on their website -- try May Travel on Chaisongkran Road if you're in Pai already.
 May can also help you out if you require flights for other destinations in Thailand or overseas.

 Note there are as yet no flights from Pai to Mae Hong Son nor indeed any other destination.